 While these might not be installed up front, various hosting providers offer one-click installation of popular applications such as WordPress, Drupal, and Joomla.

 These content management systems can save you a lot of time and effort in the long run, and being able to install them quickly is a valuable feature.

-cPanel provides a control panel allowing you to manage your web server and website.
+cPanel hosting provides a control panel to manage your web server and website.

 From launching your email service to managing database software, cPanel makes it easy to get your website up and running.